Authentication and authorization¤

 asab.web.auth.require_superuser(handler)

+Require that the request have authorized access to the superuser resource.
 Requests without superuser access result in AccessDeniedError and consequently in an HTTP 403 response.

 Examples: